bertreb/pimatic-broadlink/README.md

 configuration per button:
 - id: the pimatic id of the button
 - text: the text used on the button in the gui
-- commandFile: the name of the commandFile (no directory path!)
+- commandFile: the filename of the commandFile (no directory path!)

 Per command a commandfile is used.
 This commandfile contains the codestring send to the device (TV, etc) The commandfile is automatically created when adding a new button and the file does not exsist.